aspect-build/aspect-cli/docs/aspect_aquery.md

 ## aspect aquery

-Executes an aquery.
+Query the action graph

 ### Synopsis

-Executes a query language expression over a specified subgraph of the build dependency graph using aquery.
+Executes a query language expression over a specified subgraph of the action graph using aquery.

 ```
 aspect aquery [flags]